 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

-Last Updated 4/14/2017
+Last Updated 1/22/2019

 The ICPs are used in the evaluation of supervisory regimes under the Financial Sector Assessment Program(FSAP) conducted jointly by the World Bank and the International Monetary Fund (IMF).
 The FSAP is a comprehensive and in-depth analysis of a country's financial regulatory sector.
 The World Bank and the IMF rely on internationally recognized standards as a way to measure observance with accepted practices.
 For insurance, the ICPs form the basis for the assessment of insurance regulators' observance of international standards.
 The IAIS also conducts its own assessment program, which was recently enhanced to better support members' implementation efforts.
 These assessments include: the Peer Review Process, which relies on self-assessment questionnaires; the Policy Measures Assessment, which is specific to policy measures for global systemically important insurers; and the Member Assessment Process, which incorporates an on-site review, similar to an FSAP.